Holy Cross announces Barras as head baseball coach

 After high school, Barras played at the next level at Spring Hill College in Mobile where he was Freshman of the Year in the GCAC and achieved all-conference honors twice.

-Barras leaves a head coaching position at Kenner Discovery Charter High School where he helped start the school’s baseball program and led the Swamp Owls to their first victory.
+Barras leaves a head coaching position at Kenner Discovery Health Science Academy, where he helped start the school’s baseball program and led the Swamp Owls to their first victory.

 “I am humbled and honored to come home to Holy Cross School as the new varsity baseball head coach,” Barras said in a statement.
 “I can’t wait to meet the players, parents, faculty, staff, and Holy Cross community.”